thomas-crane/spearmint/docs/language-overview.md

 #### Ranges

-Ranges are one of the built in types of Spearmint.
-Because they are commonly used in for loops, syntactic sugar can be used to declare a new range.
+Ranges are one of the objects in the Spearmint standard library.
+Because they are so commonly used, there is syntactic sugar to create ranges.

 If a range is declared using two dots, the range will be exclusive of the upper bound.
 That is, a range such as